 Alex studied the ground.
-Just now he felt a hair's breadth more curious than sacred… but he liked having the Vagabond talk with him rather than snarl at him.
+Just now he felt a hair's breadth more curious than scared… but he liked having the Vagabond talk with him rather than snarl at him.
 He nodded.

 "Excellent," she said, springing up.
 "Goodbye, then."
 And she turned away and started padding south along the River, but then stopped and turned again, raising her teaching finger.

 "One more thing.
 You remember the bag that caught you?"